 Innovative Detection of an Array of Conditions

-As part of the S. Mark Taper Foundation Imaging Center at Cedars-Sinai Medical Center, the new, state-of-the-art Adler\Nail and Cedars-Sinai Research for Women’s Cancers P.E.T.
+As part of the S. Mark Taper Foundation Imaging Center at Cedars-Sinai, the new, state-of-the-art Adler\Nail and Cedars-Sinai Research for Women’s Cancers P.E.T.
 Center offers precision diagnostic capabilities using nuclear medicine positron emission tomography (PET) and PET/CT (computed tomography) for men, women and children.
 The newly renovated center opened in June 2014.
 These innovative, noninvasive procedures use sophisticated scanners, computers and molecular probes to produce three-dimensional, real-time images of the body’s anatomy and function.
 The Adler\Nail and Cedars-Sinai Research for Women’s Cancers P.E.T.
-Center is led by Alan Waxman, MD, Co-Chair of the Department of Imaging and Director of Nuclear Medicine.
+Center is led by Alan Waxman, MD, co-chair of the Department of Imaging and director of Nuclear Medicine.

 A Caring Team of Experts Dedicated to Your Well-Being